rust-lang/a-mir-formality/book/src/closer-look-decl.md

    ]
   )
 ```
+<span class="caption">[Source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-ok.rkt#L59-L71)</span>

-In short, an impl is well-formed if the trait is implemented.
-We'll look at the definition of `Implemented` in more detail in [the next section](#Case-study-Implied-bounds-and-perfect-derive), but for now it suffices to say that a trait is implemented if (a) it has an impl and (b) all of its where-clauses are satisfied.
-Since we know there is an impl (we're checking it right now!) this is equivalent to saying "all of the trait's where clauses are satisfied".
+In short, an `impl` is well-formed if the trait is fully implemented.
+We'll look at the definition of *implemented* in more detail in [the next section](./case-study.md),
+but for now it suffices to say that a trait is implemented if
+(a) it has an impl and
+(b) all of its where-clauses are satisfied.
+Since we know there is an impl (we're checking it right now!) this is equivalent to saying

-# Closer look at decl
+"all of the trait's where clauses are satisfied".